By Allison Wheeler on | No Comments

 Here's a challenge to all the photographers and parents reading this.
 Start capturing and becoming your family historian today.
 Whether you have a young family, teenagers, or even grandchildren - today is the perfect day to start!

-Make sure to capture the everyday moments, those details that you never want to forget about their lives and be sure to come share with us in the Pretty Presets community, too!
+Make sure to capture the everyday moments, those details that you never want to forget about their lives and be sure to come share with us in the Pretty Presets & Actions community, too!

 Do you have any questions or comments about Child Photography?
-Leave me a comment below - We would love to hear from you!
+Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!